The probabilistic world: Fermions

 The diagonal two-dimensional Ising model is a first, still rather simple, example of a classical statistical system describing a quantum field theory in Minkowski space.
 More complex models with a richer structure will be developed as this work goes on.
 Already at this simple level we have found the important structures of wave functions, operators and observable products that do not correspond to the classical observable product.
 By a modest generalisation to two different Ising spins per site we will also see further characteristics of quantum field theory and quantum mechanics emerging in a simple way: the complex structure, the momentum observable and non-commuting operators for observables.

-\subsubsection{Complex structure}
+\subsection{Complex structure}

 In quantum mechanics particles are described by complex wave functions.
 One can equivalently use a formulation in terms of real wave functions with twice the number of components.
 These real wave functions are simply the real and imaginary part of the complex wave function.
 In the other direction, a map of real wave functions to complex wave functions requires particular properties, called a complex structure.
 If it exists, a complex formulation is rather powerful.
-We discuss in this section general complex structures and their use for two-dimensional generalized Ising models which describe a quantum field theory for free Weyl fermions.
+It allows for a simple description of the momentum observable and complex basis transformations as the Fourier transform.
+We discuss in this section general complex structures.
+We present a simple example for a single species of bits.
+We further investigate several distinct complex structures for two species of bits.
+They can be used for two-dimensional generalized Ising models which describe a quantum field theory for free Weyl fermions.
+For a single species of bits a particular complex structure relates complex conjugation to a mapping between particles and holes.
+This will be discussed in sect.~\ref{sec:particles_and_holes}.

 \paragraph*{General complex structure}